yorjaggy/poc_flask_webhook_relay/README.md

 ```

 3. Create an access token to WR client
-In WR dashboar, go to Access Tokens and create a new Token.
+In WR dashboard, go to Access Tokens and create a new Token.
 Save the key and secret value created to use on docker-compose.yml file

 4. Build a minimal docker image with Python and Gunicorn
 Execute the next command to build the docker image to use in your docker-compose.yml file